U.S. economy not letting war, pandemic get in the way of a good time

 Inflation, which is running at three times the Federal Reserve's 2% target, may mean consumers are getting less for their money.
 Spending data for February showed consumption actually declined on an inflation-adjusted basis, and energy sapped a larger share of household budgets.

-That drop, however, came after a spending surge in January, and analysts and Fed policymakers this week were agreed that, so far, neither global events nor the ongoing pandemic have put much of a dent in the U.S. economy.
+The drop, however, came after a spending surge in January, and analysts and Fed policymakers this week agreed that neither global events nor the ongoing pandemic have put much of a dent in the U.S. economy.

 "To this point, high gasoline prices have not led to demand destruction," analysts from RBC Capital Markets wrote this week.
 Between rising wages and savings still flush for many households from pandemic assistance payments, "the average American has never been more financially able to absorb $4 gasoline than today."
 The outbreak of war in Eastern Europe threatened to further fan inflation, currently running at a four-decade high.
 The prospect of a more aggressive Fed response to the surge in prices amplified talk of a "hard landing" - a recession sparked by rising interest rates, tighter credit, and a subsequent pullback in business and household spending.